Damien Venuto: RadioLive couldn't find its place in the Kiwi zeitgeist

 COMMENT:

-The decision by MediaWorks to unravel the RadioLive brand came has a shock to both the public and the staff affected at the company.
+The decision by MediaWorks to unravel the RadioLive brand came as a shock to both the public and the staff affected at the company.

 Many of those who walked into the MediaWorks meeting room today would've left with the dull thud signalling that they may have to wipe the digital dust off their outdated CVs.